syed-mohd-fasih/Comparing-Pthreads-and-OMP/readme.md

 ## Conclusion

 This project highlights the differences between Pthreads and OpenMP in terms of performance and ease of implementation for various sorting algorithms.
+This repository only contains the source code to the implementation of each sorting algorithm in Pthreads and OpenMP.